israel-dryer/ttkbootstrap/docs/widgets/button.rst

 Tips & tricks
 =============
-Apply the **TLabel** style class to remove the button's hover effects and to invert the colors.
+Apply the **TLabel** style to remove the button's hover effects and to invert the colors.
 The button will still behave as a button, though it will look like a standard label.
-Conversely, you can apply a **TButton** class to a label to inherit the colors and hover effects of the button.
+Conversely, you can apply a **TButton** style to a label to inherit the colors and hover effects of the button.

 References